 A good content strategist will know that the same story can be told in many different ways, depending on your audience and the intention of the piece content.
 So a good answer would highlight that the writing starts with the target audience and purpose of the content, which would, in turn, help them craft the storytelling and distribution strategies.

 You may add on to this question by asking for an example of a company’s content strategy that they think has an obvious mismatch between the content and the target audience, and how they think this could be improved.

 Average Candidate: “The content has to be clear and grammatically correct.
 I also make sure the writing voice suits the content of the piece.”

 Great Candidate: “Depending on what the piece is trying to say and who the piece should reach, I look out for voice and tone, the language used, the structure of the piece, and how the reader will be viewing the content.
 Incorporating a brand message is very different from creative copywriting or newsroom editorial writing, so that’s something I would look out for as well.”

 Look out for a variety of editing experience, including creative, newsroom and branded content.
 A good content strategist should be able to identify that pieces that go out with different intentions require very different editing styles.
 In their thought process, look out for their ideation journey in sharpening, packaging and distributing the content to reach the target audience and fulfil the purpose of the content.

 Do note that content strategists with different backgrounds (like for those transitioning from journalism roles, traditional marketing roles or digital marketing roles) may highlight different things.
 Take note of their strengths in light of what your team is lacking.

-Average Candidate: “Your company’s voice is very expert, and to write content for your blog, I would use expert language and keywords.”
+Average Candidate: “Your company’s voice is like that of an expert, and to write content for your blog, I would use an expert’s language and keywords.”